MarcelMolenaarITTraining/NDLR-USBSerial/README.md

 ## Serial communication over USB to the NDLR with PowerShell

-For those NDLR-ers who want to play around with the [NDLR Librarian](https://github.com/Barilium8/The-NDLR-Librarian) and talk to the NDLR over USB without having to install the [Cool Term](https://github.com/Barilium8/The-NDLR-Librarian/wiki/0) serial terminal program, I have created this [PowerShell script](NDLRUSBSerial.ps1) to get started.
-It isn't finished but it shows that you don't need install any program to communicate with your [NDLR](https://conductivelabs.com/).
+For those NDLR-ers who want to play around with the [NDLR Librarian](https://github.com/Barilium8/The-NDLR-Librarian) and talk to the NDLR over USB without having to install the [Cool Term](https://github.com/Barilium8/The-NDLR-Librarian/wiki/0) serial terminal program, I have created this [PowerShell script](/blob/main/Allfiles/Labs/01/Solution/NDLRUSBSerial.ps1) to get started.
+It shows that you don't need install any program to communicate with your [NDLR](https://conductivelabs.com/).

+I also created a [PowerShell mini course](https://marcelmolenaarittraining.github.io/NDLR-USBSerial) to get started.

 On a Windows 10 machine, PowerShell and a Windows USB to Serial driver is already installed.
 The USB Serial driver is [installed automatically](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/usb-driver-installation-based-on-compatible-ids).